curl/curl/docs/libcurl/opts/CURLOPT_ALTSVC.md

 ## www.example.comp

-Host name for the source origin
+Hostname for the source origin

 ## 8443